phetsims/rosetta/src/client/README.md

 # `client`

 This directory contains the client's entrypoint file and the *template* for the static HTML file that Vite adds the compiled/bundled script to.
+It also contains the configuration file for Vite.